GST & Compliance

 I provide IT services to a US client.
 Do I still pay 18% GST?

-No — from 1 April 2026.
-Your service qualifies as an export.
-Zero GST applies.
+No, from 30 March 2026, the date the Finance Act 2026 received assent.
+Your service can qualify as an export, so zero GST applies and you can claim ITC on inputs.
 Submit a valid LUT for FY 2026-27.
-Without LUT, you must pay IGST and claim refund later.
+Without an LUT you must pay IGST and claim a refund later.

 What is LUT and do I need it?